Involving patients and carers in research

-Patient and public involvement for brain tumour research through the RIN
+Patient and public involvement for brain tumour research through the IN

-The Research Involvement Network (RIN) is a group of brain tumour patients and carers from all over the UK who have expressed a strong interest in being involved in research.
+The Involvement Network (IN) is a group of brain tumour patients and carers from all over the UK who have expressed a strong interest in being involved in our cause, often with a special interest in research.
 For them, participation in your project, at any stage of its development and in any capacity, would mean using their own personal experience of this devastating disease for the greater good.
-Ways in which RIN members could be involved in your research include but are not limited to:
+Ways in which IN members could be involved in your research include but are not limited to:

 - Reviewing the summary of your proposal (assessing methodology and objectives)